Rangers urged to embrace hostility

 - Since the start of last season, only Bayer Leverkusen (40) have scored more Europa League goals than Rangers (38).
 Morelos has been involved in 12 of those (7 goals, 5 assists), with only two players involved in more in that time - Mislav Orsic (14) and Moussa Diaby (13).

-- James Tavernier has scored four Europa League goals for Rangers this season, the most by an Englishman for a Scottish team in Europe since 2003-04, when Chris Sutton scored four for Celtic (three in Champions League, one in UEFA Cup).
+- James Tavernier has scored four Europa League goals for Rangers this season, the most by an Englishman for a Scottish team in Europe since 2003-04, when Chris Sutton scored four for Celtic (three in Champions League, one in Uefa Cup).
 The only Englishman to score more than four in a season for a Scottish club was Joe Baker in 1960-61 for Hibernian (six goals in the Fairs Cup).